HopperLogger/HopperRender/README.md

 An optical flow frame interpolator with DirectShow integration that allows you to watch any local media file at the native refresh rate of your monitor.
 This is my first project using DirectShow and CUDA, which has now transitioned to OpenCL for better cross-platform compatibility.
 The goal is to achieve pretty decent frame interpolation with a variety of user customizable settings.
 The filter can be added to a DirectShow media player like MPC-HC or MPC-BE.
-> Please note that this project is no longer in development and is superseded by my [mpv frame interpolator](https://github.com/HopperLogger/mpv-frame-interpolator).
-However, I will occasionally port significant improvements over to this project.
+> Note: This project is also availbale on Linux as an integration into mpv.
+You can find it here: [mpv frame interpolator](https://github.com/HopperLogger/mpv-frame-interpolator).

 ## Features
 - Realtime frame interpolation of any source framerate to the native refresh rate of your monitor